cubedwntrr/XDBot2OptionTriggers/README.md

 10. Drag the re-encrypted CCLocalsLevels.dat back into your GeometryDash folder.

 In the future, I may try to make this more user friendly, possibly automatically decrypting and encrypting your save file and automatically retrieving your top level.

+# NOTES

+This script will not work unless vanilla mode is disabled, due to vanilla mode not logging player X. Unfortunately, this can break a lot of levels.
+To increase accuracy, ensure frame fixes is disabled!
+In the future, I may create a fork of XDBot that logs Player X with vanilla mode enabled.